 1151 Chapel Street, New Haven, CT | 203-787-1273

 $69/night for single, $92/night for double

-recommended dining at the speakeasy-like Thai restaurant below the Duncan.
+recommended dining at the subterranean Thai restaurant below the Duncan.

 True, the décor is dated, but it’s charming and nothing is affected; genuine history is the name of the game at the Duncan.
 It is what it is, so take it or leave it.
 The hallways have an eerie quality, but it’s more remarkable than scary.
 At the end, a view of New Haven compensates for any shred of hesitation or thoughts wandering towards “haunted.”
 A bright blue cloudless sky made for a perfect backdrop to a few photographs as I captured the beautiful buildings and soaked up some sunshine at

 the same time.
 Making my way down the stairs, these too impressed me with their antiquated but attractive banisters.

 Despite its deserved reputation for oddness, the Duncan is downtown, surrounded by arts, entertainment and lively happenings just steps from its entrance—restaurants, bars, galleries, boutiques, theater.
 The area really has it all, and within walking distance.
 No matter your pleasure, it’s probably a hop, skip and a jump away.

 This quaint, quiet and quirky old-timer may not be the best bet for you.
 Room service is a foreign notion; so too are spa amenities and valet parking.
 But for those seeking something out of the ordinary with an appreciation for just-the-basics accommodations and a keep-to-yourself stay, the Duncan is perhaps the key to your ye olde Yale visit.
 Plus, with all the green you’ll save by foregoing the predictable chains, you’ll more readily be able to take advantage of the plethora of gems nearby.
 You can always check into somewhere more luxurious, (like, say, The Study at Yale next door) but be prepared to drop more dough.